 From this premise we aim to use a behaviour management system across the whole school which encourages the children to make good behaviour choices.
 It stresses that it is a behaviour choice which is disappointing or inappropriate, not the child.

 Practice:

-The School Council have helped to develop five rules which will apply throughout the school day to all areas of the children's experience.
-These are:To show respect for all members of our school community by being kind and considerate.
+The School Council have helped to develop a pledge which will apply throughout the school day to all areas of the children's experience.
+This is: